CVDExInfo/financial-planning-u/README.md

 - ❌ **API calls will fail** with clear error messages
 - ❌ **Application will not function** correctly

+Finanzas currently uses the **API dev stage as production**.
+Keep `VITE_API_BASE_URL` pointed at the dev stage for both dev and prod builds until a dedicated prod stage exists.

 ### 🚀 Quick Setup

 #### For Local Development